Skip to main content

 Kilo Code is a good extension.
 But "free" is a starting price, not a total cost.

-Bodega One is $79 once for Personal, $109 for Pro.
+Bodega One Code is free for Personal use (TBD one-time for commercial).
 It is a standalone Electron app with a Monaco editor, AI chat, and an autonomous coding agent.
 You bring your own LLM.
 Local models through Ollama or LM Studio.
 Cloud providers through your own API keys.
 No credits.
 No inference middleman.
 No monthly bill.

 The Quality Enforcement Layer runs three verification levels on every code change.
 Air-gap mode keeps your code on your machine with nine independent enforcement layers.